jimburton/CI505/labs/DEV.md

 There are quite a few options for getting more bells and whistles than `haskell-mode` provides.
 IMO the best at the time of writing (2021) is `lsp-mode`.
-This is an Emacs interface to the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/), which is a general framework for creating IDEs.
-The Haskell Language Server is a work in progress and if you are going to use it you should periodically check the site below for major updates.
-Refactoring tasks like renaming a function across an entire project don't work (yet) but emacs is good at that sort of thing anyway.
+This is an Emacs interface to `ghc` that uses the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/), which is a general framework for creating IDEs.
+The Haskell Language Server is a work in progress.
+One or two important IDE features like renaming a function across an entire project don't work (yet) but it is being very actively worked on so check for new versions every now and then (you can do this using `ghcup tui` if you used `ghcup` to install the toolchain).

 To get `lsp-mode` running follow these steps:

 + Use [GHCUp](https://www.haskell.org/ghcup/) to install the Haskell Language Server.